set/vue3-pagination-component/README.md

 ```

 ## Props
-- `total-pages`: The total number of pages to display in the pagination component.
+- `total`: The total number of pages to display in the pagination component.
-- `page-size`: (Optional) The number of items to display per page.
-Default is 10.
+- `per-page`: (Optional) The number of items to display per page.
+Default is 15.
-- `initial-page`: (Optional) The initial page to display.
-Default is 1.

 ## Events
 - `page-change`: Emitted when the current page is changed.
 The new page number is passed as an argument.